VXSTATS/com.vxstats.qt/README.md

 ```

 ## macOS
-The macOS build will do a fair use check of the app, so it is important to have openssl installed.
-You can find openssl using the OPENSSL_ROOT_DIR set.
-The easiest way is to install openssl from brew (https://brew.sh/).
+The macOS build will do a fair use check of the app, so it is essential to have OpenSSL installed.
+You can find OpenSSL using the OPENSSL_ROOT_DIR set.
+The easiest way is to install OpenSSL from brew (https://brew.sh/).
 ```bash
 brew install openssl
 ```
-Then you will find an openssl installation here: /usr/local/Cellar/openssl@1.1/1.1.1g
+Then you will find an OpenSSL installation here: /usr/local/Cellar/openssl@1.1/1.1.1g

 # Installation
-Use a Qt Creator to load CMakeList.txt from checked-out folder, or simply run the cmake enviroment, generate makefiles, and build it.
+Use a Qt Creator to load CMakeList.txt from the checked-out folder, run the cmake enviroment, generate makefiles, and build it.
 ```bash
 cmake ..
 make -j`nproc`
 ```

-## User defined build variables
+## User-defined build variables
-Inside cmake/env.cmake you will find some user-defined build variables for special purposes.
+Inside cmake/env.cmake you will find some user-defined build variables for particular purposes.

 ### Debugging
 You can log the verbose build output.